 - Brochure on Food Safety for Pregnant Women

 - Checklist of Foods to Avoid During Pregnancy (foodsafety.gov)

 - Fish: What Pregnant Women and Parents Should Know

 - Adding Folic Acid to Corn Masa Flour May Prevent Birth Defects

-- Common Questions about Listeria
+- Learn about Listeria (Listeriosis)